40 Comfort, comfort my people, says your God.

 Our God loves us, and he has saved us.

 Note: Although it is not part of God's inspired word, it may be worth noting that the same thought occurs in the Apocrypha, pointing us to God rather to anything within mankind, with more of a positive emphasis on looking to God for salvation: “Consider the generations of old and see: has anyone trusted in the Lord and been disappointed?
 Or has anyone persevered in the fear of the Lord and been forsaken?
 Or has anyone called upon him and been neglected?
-For the Lord is compassionate and merciful; he forgives sins and saves in time of distress” (Ecclesiasticus 2:10-11, NRSV).
+For the Lord is compassionate and merciful; he forgives sins and saves in time of distress” (Ecclesiasticus 2:10-11, NRSV).25 To whom then will ye liken me, or shall I be equal? saith the Holy One.

 26 Lift up your eyes on high,